gaetansenn/vue-api/apps/docs/docs/guide/composables/mapping.md

 export interface FieldObject {
   key: string;
   newKey?: string;
+  path?: string;
   fields?: Field[];
   mapping?: MappingFunction;
   filter?: FilterFunction;
   default?: any;
   merge?: boolean;
   scope?: string;
+  omit?: string[];
 }
 ```

 - `key`: The original key to read from the source object.
 - `newKey`: The new key if you need to change the original one.
+- `path`: A custom path to retrieve the value from the source object, allowing for more flexible data access.
 - `fields`: An array of `Field` for recursive mapping of nested objects or arrays.
 - `mapping`: A custom transformation function.
 - `filter`: A function to filter array elements.
 - `default`: A default value or function to use when the source value is empty.
 - `merge`: A boolean indicating whether to merge the result into the parent object.
 - `scope`: Specifies a different part of the model to use for this specific field's mapping.
+- `omit`: An array of fields to exclude from the transformation process.

 ### MappingFunction